LBPHacker/R316/manual.md

 *This is a computer.
 All crafthackership is of the highest quality.
 On the item is an image of the Subframe Inside™ logo.
 This object menaces with spikes of questionable time management.*

 Check out [the showcase save](https://powdertoy.co.uk/Browse/View.html?ID=3236906) in your browser.
+This is an R3A1016, see numbering scheme below.

 ![the showcase save](screenshot.png)